Russia to install 60 LPG AirMix plants in Pakistan

 -

-Russia to install 60 LPG AirMix plants in PakistanDecember 30, 2016Print : National
+Russia to install 60 LPG AirMix plants in PakistanDecember 31, 2016Print : Islamabad

 “We are in talks with Russian firm and are very close to finalisation of the deal for setting up 60 LMP AirMix plants in various parts of the country,’ Federal Minister for Petroleum and Natural Resources confirmed to The News.